1DAW-josecor475/blog-website/README.md

 - [x] Think about any other way to do the galley/news/applications, and if it's worth it
 - [x] Update website map
 - [x] Think if it's better make an unique css file for each html file
+- [x] Make the contact form with 6 different data fields & oninput tag
+- [x] Check viability of a dropdown menu on header nav
+- [x] Fix that the width of textarea (contacto form) does not overflow the container